studiolabs/devtools-live-sass-map/readme.md

 #### parseDir

-Parses a directory and builds a dependency graph of all requested file extensions.
+Parses a directory and builds a dependency map of all requested file extensions.

 #### parseFile

-Parses a file and builds its dependency graph.
+Parses a file and builds its dependency map.

 ## Options